multimeric/WebrMissing/readme.md

     dplyr::pull(Package)
 ```

-List all packages on CRAN:
+Next, we need a list of all packages on CRAN:

 ``` r
 all <- available.packages() |>